som1990/eWave/README.md

  - Create a CPU prototype of the [eWave algorithm] (https://people.cs.clemson.edu/~jtessen/reports/papers_files/ewavealgorithm.pdf) (Completed)
  - Enhance the algorithm by adding advection of the wave, wave generation on moving objects and bouyancy generation.
 (Completed)
  - Create a CPU prototype of the [Surface Wavelet algorithm] ( https://dl.acm.org/citation.cfm?id=3201336) (Completed)
- - Generate a GPU prototype of the enhanced eWave algorithm in the Unreal Engine 4 (In progress)
+ - Generate a GPU prototype of the enhanced eWave algorithm in the Unreal Engine 4 (Completed)
  - Generate a GPU prototype of the Surface Wavelet algorithm in the Unreal Engine 4
  - Compare the fps and simulation times.